In this hands-on review of the Ridge metal wallet, I’ll share my thoughts to help you decide if it’s a good wallet for your EDC.

 It’s nice to have the ability to fan out several cards and get exactly what you need without having to dig through your wallet.
 That accessibility is one of the Ridge’s strongest suits.

 The build quality is top notch, and it’s clearly made to last.
-If you’re used to carrying around cheap leather wallets, the Ridge will surprise you.
+If you’re used to carrying around trifold wallets, the Ridge will surprise you.
 You barely feel it in your pocket, yet it’s built like a tank.

 The Ridge genuinely doesn’t have many cons.
 The only big con is that it might not fit your needs, so before you dive in and buy one, you should make sure you’ll get the most out of it.